 ---Advertisement---

-The Special Commissioned Officers (SCO) Entry Scheme is a unique initiative in the Indian Army, offering Junior Commissioned Officers (JCOs), Non-Commissioned Officers (NCOs), and Other Ranks (OR) an opportunity to secure a permanent commission.
-Designed to enhance career prospects for experienced soldiers while addressing the shortage of support cadre officers, the SCO entry provides a pathway for capable personnel to rise through the ranks and take on leadership roles, benefiting both the individual and the Army.
+The Special Commissioned Officers (SCO) Entry Scheme is a initiative taken by Indian Army, offering Junior Commissioned Officers (JCOs) and Other Ranks (ORs) an opportunity to secure a permanent commission.
+This entry scheme is only applicable in Army.
+It has been designed to enhance career prospects for experienced soldiers while addressing the shortage of support cadre officers, the SCO entry provides a route for capable personnel to rise through the ranks and take on leadership roles, benefiting both the individual and the organisation.

-• SSB scheduled – Jul/Aug for Jan Course & Nov/Dec for Jul Course
+• SSB scheduled : Conducted in Jul/Aug for January Month Course & Nov/Dec for July Course

 Applicants must also meet the stringent medical standards of the Indian Army, requiring them to be in Medical Category Shape-1, which certifies their fitness for duty.